jgcfyidev/jgcfyi/content/1-Relationship.md

-empowering models for collaborative placemaking, we can instead develop habits of [resilience](https://www.ecosophia.net/the-end-of-the-industrial-age/#:~:text=The%20more%20high%2Dtech%20gimmickry%20you%20can%20do%20without%2C%20and%20the%20more%20you%20rely%20on%20your%20own%20capacities%20instead%20of%20slurping%20at%20an%20assortment%20of%20technological%20teats%2C%20the%20more%20free%20you%20are%20and%20the%20more%20resilience%20you%20have%20in%20the%20face%20of%20the%20future.) and problem solving that don't require catastrophe to initiate change---a [community memory](https://computerhistory.org/blog/community-memory-precedents-in-social-media-and-movements/#1:~:text=Community%20Memory%20as%20%E2%80%9Ca%20shared%20community%20filing%20cabinet%E2%80%9D%20or%20a%20%E2%80%9Ctool%20for%20collective%20thinking%2C%20planning%2C%20organizing%2C%20fantasizing%2C%20and%20decision%2Dmaking.%E2%80%9D) that produces a persistent lucidity.
+empowering models for collaborative placemaking, we can instead develop habits of [resilience](https://www.ecosophia.net/the-end-of-the-industrial-age/#:~:text=The%20more%20high%2Dtech%20gimmickry%20you%20can%20do%20without%2C%20and%20the%20more%20you%20rely%20on%20your%20own%20capacities%20instead%20of%20slurping%20at%20an%20assortment%20of%20technological%20teats%2C%20the%20more%20free%20you%20are%20and%20the%20more%20resilience%20you%20have%20in%20the%20face%20of%20the%20future.) and problem-solving that don't require catastrophe to initiate change---a [community memory](https://computerhistory.org/blog/community-memory-precedents-in-social-media-and-movements/#1:~:text=Community%20Memory%20as%20%E2%80%9Ca%20shared%20community%20filing%20cabinet%E2%80%9D%20or%20a%20%E2%80%9Ctool%20for%20collective%20thinking%2C%20planning%2C%20organizing%2C%20fantasizing%2C%20and%20decision%2Dmaking.%E2%80%9D) that produces a persistent lucidity.